LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 ## Introduction

-This lab provides instructions to configure the application to connect to the OCI Kubernetes Cluster(OKE).
+This lab provides instructions to configure the application to use OKE, OCIR and Object Storage.

 The [Micronaut Oracle Cloud](https://micronaut-projects.github.io/micronaut-oracle-cloud/latest/guide/index.html) project provides integration between Micronaut applications and Oracle Cloud, including using Vault as a distributed configuration source.